albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 - A text file, usually named `Dockerfile`, that contains a set of instructions, used to create the Docker image

-- The _Dockerfile_ is the source file used to create the Docker image
+- So, the _Dockerfile_ is the source file used to create the Docker image

 ---

 # How does a _Dockerfile_ look like?

-- Following is a typical _Dockerfile_ that hosts a Java 8 application:
+- This is a typical _Dockerfile_ that hosts a Java 8 application

   ```dockerfile
   FROM adoptopenjdk:8u262-b10-jre-hotspot